Harvard LL.M. Personal Statement Part A: What You Need to Know

 • The effort required to revisit sources or research from scratch: Where is your memory of the sources still fresh, and where will you need to do an extra-amount of work from scratch?
 Do you have the capacity to do that work?

-• Their potential to strengthen your overall profile: What topics will make your profile look more coherent?
+• Their potential to strengthen your overall profile: What topics will make your profile look stronger and more coherent?

 1. Should I focus on international law, or can I write about my home-country's law?

 Many applicants, myself included, feel pressure to focus on 'important' regions, especially if they've internalized the idea that these regions are more 'valuable' for study.
 For instance, when I studied at Lomonosov Moscow State University, it was consistently conveyed to us that places like the EU and the U.S. are legally superior and thus worthier of study than, for instance, Russia.
-Even though the HLS essay prompt explicitly mentioned ‘a problem facing a particular country,’ I simply could not imagine that choosing an issue of Russian law could be valuable for an application to Harvard or Oxford.
+Even though the essay prompt for Part A of the Harvard LL.M. application explicitly mentioned ‘a problem facing a particular country,’ I simply could not imagine that choosing an issue of Russian law could be seen as valuable by the admissions committee.

-I’ve seen other people internalize this in various ways.
-So I’m articulating it here to reassure you that you don’t have to choose a topic relating to a ‘developed’ legal system as opposed to ‘undeveloped’ one.
-Similarly, choosing an issue of international law is not inherently worthier than choosing an issue of national law.
-You are allowed to write about your home country as well.
+I’ve seen other applicants internalize this in various ways.
+That's why I’m articulating it here to reassure you that you don’t have to choose a topic relating to a ‘developed’ legal system as opposed to ‘underdeveloped’ one.
+Similarly, choosing an issue of international law is not inherently worthier compared to an issue of national law.
+It's perfectly normal and acceptable to write about your home country.

 Pay attention to the prompt and do what it says.
-For instance, as mentioned, HLS prompt clearly states that your topic can have an international, regional, or national focus.
-It really doesn’t matter.
-What matters is that you write a competent analysis of it.
-Remember, the goal is not to convince the admissions committee of your point of view on that matter; the goal is to showcase your analytical and legal skills.
+For instance, the prompt for the Harvard LL.M. personal statement clearly states that your topic can have an international, regional, or national focus.
+The exact angle you take doesn’t really matter.
+What matters is that you write a competent analysis of your chose issue.
+Remember, the goal is not to convince the admissions committee of your point of view on that matter; the goal is to showcase your skills.

-On this point, a friend of mine from HLS says:
+On this point, a friend of mine who is a Harvard graduate says:

 ‘Play to your strengths.
 I’m Canadian so, naturally, I wrote about a legal problem in Canada.
 If you’re not an expert in a foreign jurisdiction, don’t pick that jurisdiction because you’re trying to impress someone.
 It’s better to demonstrate that you can communicate a problem simply to someone who knows nothing about the issue than to try talking about something they already know a lot about and where gaps in your knowledge will be laid bare’.